jdockerty/discord-movie-vote-bot/README.md

 * `!changevote X Y Z` someone can change their vote if it has already been cast, reusing `!vote` would stop them duplicating the vote.
 * `!endvote` will end the vote casting and write the movie with the highest number of points into the channel.

-## Deployment

-**TODO: Update with some sort of blue/green etc.**

-At present, this is deployed using AWS Fargate, executing a single service for the container.
-Logs are pushed into CloudWatch for simplicity.

 ## Testing

 Using GitLab CI for testing, this is activated via repository mirroring to GitLab and using a `.gitlab-ci.yml` file.